balaji1029/computer-graphics-assn1/README.md

 <!-- add a table for the keymaps -->

+By default the window is in Inspection mode.
+To Go to Modelling mode, press 'M'.
 | Key(s)     | Action                                      |
 |------------|---------------------------------------------|
 | **1**      | Add Sphere                                  |